komjaur/anywher/README.md

-# Anywhere Unity Project
+# Anywhere

-This repository hosts the source for **Anywhere**, a Unity-based game prototype used for experimenting with 2D mechanics and systems.
-It contains a variety of scripts and assets that can serve as a starting point for new gameplay features or learning how Unity projects are structured.
+Anywhere is a small 2D exploration and crafting prototype built with Unity.
+The project focuses on procedurally generated tile maps, collecting resources and crafting new items while exploring the world.
+It comes with a selection of ready-made systems (inventory, quests, environment management and more) that you can reuse or extend in your own experiments.

 ## Requirements
-- Unity **6000.0.41f1** or newer (see `ProjectSettings/ProjectVersion.txt`).
+- Unity **6000.0.41f1** or newer (see `ProjectSettings/ProjectVersion.txt`)
-- Python 3 for running tooling scripts.
+- Python 3 for running some tooling scripts

-## Repository Layout
+## Repository structure
-- `Assets/` – game content, C# scripts, prefabs and editor tools.
-Notable subfolders include:
+- `Assets/` – game assets and code
-  - `Scripts/` – runtime and editor code such as inventory, crafting and environment systems.
+  - `Scripts/` – runtime and editor scripts
-  - `ScriptableObjects/` – data assets that can be organised via the sorting script below.
+    - `Core/` – major systems like Inventory, Items, Crafting, Quests, World generation and AI
+    - `Database/` – ScriptableObject definitions and managers that store game data
+    - `Editor/` – utilities for the Unity editor (for example, auto-populating databases)
+  - `Custom/` – shaders used for lighting and sprite effects
+  - `Fluid MIDI/` – third-party MIDI playback library
+  - `Plugins/` – other third-party libraries (noise generation, Voronoi, etc.)
-  - `Prefabs/`, `Scenes/`, `Resources/` – typical Unity asset folders.
+  - `Prefabs/`, `Scenes/`, `ScriptableObjects/` – typical Unity asset folders
+  - `sort_so.py` – helper script to organise ScriptableObject assets
-- `Packages/` – package manifest referencing Unity packages (URP, Input System, etc.).
+- `Packages/` – Unity package manifest
-- `ProjectSettings/` – Unity project configuration files.
+- `ProjectSettings/` – Unity project configuration
-- `CodeCoverage/` – example coverage reports produced by the Unity Test Framework.
+- `CodeCoverage/` – example reports from the Unity Test Framework

-## Getting Started
+## Getting started
-1. Install a compatible Unity Editor version.
+1. Install the Unity version listed above
-2. Clone this repository and open it with Unity.
+2. Clone the repository and open the project in Unity
-3. Press **Play** to run the current scene or open *File › Build Settings* to create a build.
+3. Press **Play** to run the current scene or create a build via *File › Build Settings*

-### ScriptableObject Sorter
+### ScriptableObject sorter
-`Assets/sort_so.py` reorganises ScriptableObject assets into a unified folder structure.
+`Assets/sort_so.py` reorganises ScriptableObjects into a unified folder structure.
 Run it without arguments to preview the planned moves:

 ```bash
 python Assets/sort_so.py